Planetary (Go!)

 "Planetary (Go!)" (stylized as "Planetary (GO!)") is a song by the American rock band My Chemical Romance from their fourth studio album, Danger Days: The True Lives of the Fabulous Killjoys (2010).
-A dance-punk, electropop, power pop, and punk funk song, "Planetary (Go!)" was conceived after the band began experimenting with synthesizers due to long wanting to write a dance song.
+A dance-punk, electropop, and punk funk song, "Planetary (Go!)" was conceived during the band's experimentation with synthesizers, as they had long wanted to write a dance-punk song.
 The track was written by band members Frank Iero, Ray Toro, Gerard Way, and Mikey Way, and was produced by the band alongside Rob Cavallo.

-"Planetary (Go!)" was announced to be released as a single on March 21, 2011, with a music video featuring a live performance of the song being released on that day; however, the single was ultimately released for digital download and streaming on the 25th.
+"Planetary (Go!)" was announced for release as a single on March 21, 2011, with a music video featuring a live performance of the song being released on that day; however, the single was ultimately released for digital download and streaming on the 25th.
 The track received divided reviews from music critics, with some regarding it as an album highlight while others criticized its sound and lyrics.
 "Planetary (Go!)" was notably included as the opening song of the 2010 video game Gran Turismo 5, and appeared on May Death Never Stop You, the band's 2014 greatest hits album.
 The song topped the UK Rock & Metal Singles Chart, and was nominated for Best Single at the Kerrang!
 Awards 2011.

 Background

+Ray Toro used an Electro-Harmonix POG pedal (example pictured) to make his guitar sound like a synthesizer for "Planetary (Go!)".

-Following the success of their third studio album The Black Parade (2006), My Chemical Romance began sessions to record their fourth studio album; however, the band shelved the project due to being unsatisfied with the final result.
-The band subsequently started again, with an emphasis on experimentation and pushing boundaries when writing new songs.
-During this process, the entire band was trying out synthesizers, as they had long wanted to write a dance song; My Chemical Romance biographer Tom Bryant wrote how the song "just popped out" when, according to Toro, Gerard Way "heard the hook" late at night.
+Following the success of their third studio album The Black Parade (2006), My Chemical Romance began sessions to record their fourth studio album; however, the band shelved the project after being unsatisfied with the final result.
+Subsequently, the band started again with an emphasis on experimentation and pushing boundaries when writing new songs.
+During this process, the entire band was trying out synthesizers, as they had long wanted to write a dance-punk song; My Chemical Romance biographer Tom Bryant wrote how the song "just popped out" when, according to Toro, Gerard Way "heard the hook" late at night.
 Toro also noted how the song, particularly its repetitive nature, was inspired by songs by the Rolling Stones like "Paint It Black".
 To make his guitar sound like a synthesizer on the track, Toro used an Electro-Harmonix POG pedal.